 Desecration is not something you typically associate with honor, but the kids of Tirana took great pride in creating a tapestry of arses by which to memorialize a brutal dictator.
 Shrieking with delight as we sailed down the flank of the pyramid, the darkness illuminated what we could not see – that refusing to remember is not the same as forgetting.

-Hailing from Australia, Elle has visited over 70 countries so far, and spent the last few years working as a journalist and travel writer on the road in Central Asia, Eastern Europe, and the United States.
+Hailing from Australia, Elle has visited over 70 countries so far, and spent the last few years working as a journalist and travel writer on the road.

 In a city where echoes of war are all around, Kaushal Oza learns that 1,425 days of siege is no match for the indomitable Sarajevan spirit.